Loughgall F.C.

-Loughgall Football Club is a semi-professional Northern Irish football club currently playing in the NIFL Championship.
+Loughgall Football Club, also referred to as simply Loughgall, or The Villagers, is a semi-professional Northern Irish football club currently playing in the NIFL Championship.
+Loughgall are a part of the Mid-Ulster Football Association.
+The club plays in the Irish Cup.

 History

 The club, founded in 1967, is situated in the village of Loughgall, near Armagh in County Armagh and they play their home games in the village at Lakeview Park.
 The club was accepted into the old Irish League B Division in 1991, having played largely at junior level prior.
 Alfie Wylie is their longest serving manager, being in charge from 1986 to 1999.
 In the 1996–97 season, the club would have a good season, notably defeating Cliftonville in the League Cup, winning the Bob Radcliffe cup and reaching the semi-final of the Irish Cup.
 In the space of four years, the Lakeview Park side would win four consecutive B Divisions however would not be granted election to the 1st Division, being overlooked for other, arguably bigger clubs further down the league table.